emgarten/Sleet/doc/feed-type-s3.md

 ## Creating a config for Amazon S3 feed

-Create a `sleet.json` config file to define a new package feed hosted on azure storage.
+Create a `sleet.json` config file to define a new package feed hosted on Amazon S3 storage.

 ``sleet createconfig --s3``